fabric8io/docker-maven-plugin/README.md

 tests so you don't need to take care of shared resources.
 Ports can be mapped dynamically and made available as Maven properties.

-This plugin is still in a very early stage of development.
-If you like to participate feel free to send me as many pull requests as you can ;-)
+This plugin is still in a very early stage of development, but the **highlights** are:

-**Highlights** of this plugin are:

 * Configurable port mapping
 * Assigning dynamically selected host ports to Maven variables